copious-world/message-relay-services/README.md

 In the IPC classes, the writer object is customized for IPC communication and the startup of child processes.
 This uses the node.js flavor of launching subproceses along with its exposed message handling between parents and children.

-### Purpose

-These classes pass **JSON** objects through ***pathways*** from application clients to application server endpoints.
-There is also a very simple pub/sub mechanism implemented in these classes as well.

-The network architecture that these classes are meant for is one that is fairly well fixed.
-For example, these may work well for applications in a cluster.
-So, preconfiguration of IP addresses is assumed. (*However, the* ***multi*** *classes provide for adding and removing connectors.
-For instance, in* ***MultiPathRelayClient***, *paths may be added and deleted, each with its own connection.*)

-The main use of these classes has been for transfering meta data (data about data) from a web dashboards and desktop applications to services that provide information for small servers such as blogs.
-One current application writes JSON objects to directories on a machine that hosts blog servers.
-In such applications, some of the meta data may refer to IDs of data which can be used to attain access to larger data objects outside the realm of the cluster.

-However, these classes, here in message-relay-services, don't examine meta data objects.
-They just pass messages.
-Some might refer to meta data carried in messages to be the "payload" of the message.
-But, we can say that ***these classes add particular fields to JSON messages to aid in their transport***.

-As far as networking and message queue subsystens go, those looking for a much larger suite of capabilities should look elsewhere.
-The idea here is that these classes supply sufficient communication for bootstrapping a small cluster based website.
-The may be a simple enough a framework for language transpilation a well.

 #### Servers